 Abstract

 This article addresses the interplay between motherhood and working as a professional educator.
-It focuses on female educators’ relationships in the professional sphere and private sphere, and how these two spheres inform and impact one another.
+It focuses on female educators’ relationships in the public sphere and private sphere, and how these two spheres inform and impact one another.
 The research questions guiding the study were: How do female educators experience the intersections between their roles as educators and mothers?
 How do each of these roles and identities impact one another?
 To what extent are women trapped in their maternal roles by the dictates of society?
 In what ways do female educators transmit these societal dictates to the children they teach?

-The study employed qualitative methodology; semi-structured interviews were conducted with 22 female early-childhood educators.
-The findings reveal the interviewees’ desire to take part in the broader public sphere and apply their professional skills beyond the confines of the workplace, for example by counselling parents on issues that have only an indirect connection with the educational framework.
+The study employed qualitative methodology; semi-structured interviews were conducted with 22 female early childhood educators.
+The findings reveal the interviewees’ desire to take part in the broader public sphere and apply their professional skills beyond the confines of the workplace, for example by counseling parents on issues that have only an indirect connection with the educational framework.
 They need to establish their professional status, which at times conflicts with their role as mothers; at the same time, they utilize their mothering skills with young pupils and needy mothers in ways that may go beyond the boundaries of their professional role.

 Keywords: motherhood; female early childhood educators; conflict in motherhood